railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 .. tip:: Invoice Line Description

         The invoice line description is more of a title than a comment.
-If you want to add more detailed comments you can use the field in the second tab `Notes`.
+If you want to add more detailed comments you can use the field `Additional Information`.

-So select the product \ ``Basic PC`` \ in the product field in an invoice line.
+So select the product \ ``LCD Monitor`` \ in the product field in an invoice line.
 The following fields are then completed automatically:

 *  `Description` : this comes from the product, in the language of the partner,